 Irresponsible Use of Nonrenewable Resources

-The problems with plastic bags and other plastic items are well documented.
+The problems with plastic bags and other plastic items are well documented, our infographic that covers the life cycle of a plastic bag dives into the details.
 Plastics are made using nonrenewable resources, such as oil and natural gas.
 It is a waste to use nonrenewable resources for disposable items, because we are not maximizing the usefulness of these resources.

 There are limited amounts of nonrenewable resources, and while we do not know just how long these resources will last (some estimates put it as low several decades and other estimates indicate hundreds of years), it is important that we do not become dependent on these resources.

 We must find suitable alternatives.
 Banning the use of plastic items made from nonrenewable resources, prioritizes how resources are used and ensures more durable, reusable items are used in place of disposable products.

 Once single-use plastic items have fulfilled their usefulness, there are a couple of possible outcomes for them, but the outcome all depends on the consumer who disposes of the items.
 To learn more check out our WHY REUSE A CUP INFOGRAPHIC.